 - Noise cancellation Yes, even at under $50, you can find headphones with noise cancellation.
 Just don't expect it to be the very best, and expect lower battery life.

-All the Features on a Budget: SoundPEATS QY7
+All the features on a budget: SoundPEATS QY12

-For Bluetooth headphones that won't break the bank, you can't possibly do better than these SoundPEATS earbuds.
-For around $20, you get a pile of surprisingly high-end features including noise cancellation, three ear tips and two types of ear hooks to provide a comfortable fit, sweat resistance for workouts and a built-in microphone and controls.
+For Bluetooth headphones that won't break the bank, you can't possibly do better than these SoundPEATS Q12 earbuds.
+For around $25, you get a pile of surprisingly high-end features including noise cancellation, four ear tips and three types of ear fins to provide a comfortable fit, sweat resistance for workouts and a built-in microphone and controls.
 Noise cancellation is a feature we usually see only on higher-priced headphones, and while these don't have the best noise cancellation you can get, it's great to find the feature at such a low price.

-Like most earbuds, these are small, weighing just over 3 ounces.
-They come with a carrying case, so you can toss them in your pocket or purse without tangling or losing them.
-A few color options are available.
-The earbuds themselves can be black or white with blue, green, red or yellow accents.
+Like most earbuds, these are small, weighing just 0.53 ounces.
+Magnets built into the earpieces attach to each other so can wear the headphones like a necklace when you're not using them.
+A few color options are available -- black, red and white.
 None of them make a major fashion statement, but you do get a few options.

-These Photive earbuds are a great match for intense workouts.
+These Taotronics TT-BH024 earbuds are a great match for intense workouts.
 Adjustable hooks slide behind your ears to keep them in place no matter what.
 While many earbuds offer hooks or catches to keep them snug in your ear, fit and comfort can vary.
 This simple design ensures your earbuds stay in place without any complicated mechanisms, whether you're out running or getting jostled in the subway on your way to work.
-They're also sweat-proof, which keeps them safe whether you're doing high-intensity training or getting caught in the rain.
+They're also sweat-proof (IPX6), which keeps them safe whether you're doing high-intensity training or getting caught in the rain.

-A definite upgrade from the SoundPEATS headphones above, these Photives offer six hours of play time but don't have a microphone or controls.
-That's fine if you only intend to use them for workouts, but if you want a multipurpose headset, this probably isn't it.
-On top of that, Photives are only available in basic black, so you won't be making any fashion statements.
+A definite upgrade from the SoundPEATS headphones above, these Taotronics offer eight hours of play time and have a noise-canceling mic to remove environmental sound.
+On top of that, Taotronics are only available in basic black, so you won't be making any fashion statements.

-Earbud design doesn't leave much space for a battery, but these Anker SoundBuds pack eight hours of play time into a standard-sized earbud.
-Whether you want headphones that will last an entire work day or just don't want to worry about charging regularly, these represent a good improvement over the SoundPEATS or Photive earbuds.
+The Soundcore Spirit Pro packs an impressive 10 hours of play time into a standard-sized earbud.
+Whether you want headphones that will last an entire workday or just don't want to worry about charging regularly, these represent a good improvement over the SoundPEATS or Taotronics earbuds.

 These are a bit more expensive than budget pick SoundPEATS, but you get quality for the cost.
 In addition to the rest of the feature set, these Ankers have an 18-month warranty.
 That's more than any other headphones on this list and guarantees you won't have to turn around and replace these in a few months.

 There's no getting around it: headphones are bulky.
 As we mentioned when talking about the Skullcandy headphones above, this bulkiness makes them awkward to pack.
 Though these Photive headphones are larger than others on this list, they fold flat and come with a hard case to keep them safe during transport.
-Pack them with relative ease.
 The hard case keeps them in working order even if they fall to the bottom of your book bag.

 These headphones also up the game for sound quality with over-ear cups and 40mm drivers that provide crisp, clear sound.
 Beyond that, these Photives include all the right features: a 12-hour battery life for all-day listening, built-in controls and microphone, and a cable so you can plug in if your battery dies.
 Even at the top of our price range, they're a good value.

 These headphones do have a couple of fairly minor flaws, but you may be willing to overlook them depending on your needs.
-While they have a built-in microphone for taking calls, they don't have any controls, so you'll need to keep your phone close at hand.
-If you're travelling with them, these are the largest headphones on our list, and they don't fold or come with a carrying case.
+While they have a built-in microphone for taking calls, they don't have any controls for adjusting volume, so you'll need to keep your phone close at hand.
+If you're traveling with them, these are the largest headphones on our list, and they don't fold or come with a carrying case.
 If those points aren't deal breakers, this is a great set of headphones at a very reasonable price.

-[Image credit Anker, Avantree, Mee, Photive, Skullcandy, Soundpeats]
+[Image credit Anker, Avantree, Buddyphones, Photive, Taotronics, Skullcandy, Soundpeats]